kirilio3/face_recognition/README.md

 I created 1 folder called opencv and inside that folder I have CMakeList.txt as well as my code.
 I also created a new folder called 'build' inside opencv folder. 'build' is my working directory.

 Make sure you download "haarcascade_frontalface_default.xml".
-You can download that from Git.
-Place this in the 'build' folder.
+Place it in the 'build' folder. https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml

 Once you access the 'build' directory through terminal, type in and wait for execution of "cmake ..", "make" and then "./MyProject".